rickysu-git/Cards/README.md

 Hi there.

 This is a short demo of implementing Cards.
 There is a `Deck` class and a `Card` class.
-A unit test is at the bottom to test the assignment scenario.
+The code at the bottom to run the assignment scenario.